 The recipe shared here will give you delicious, soft & light rava idlis all without the flavor of curd or soapy taste of soda in it.
 If you have ever wondered how the rava idli from MTR tastes so delicious & good with a light texture then this recipe is a must try.

 In this post I have also shared the recipe to make potato sagu that is usually served with the rava idli in hotels.
-You can find it after the recipe card at the end of this post.
+You can find it after step-by-step photos.

 1. Heat 2 tbsps ghee in a kadai.
 Fry 8 split cashews until golden.
 Remove to a plate and set aside.